sendamply/docs/docs/200-Quickstart-Guide.md

 #### Create the pool

 Navigate to the "IP Pools" page by clicking on the "Mail Settings" tab from your dashboard.
-Click on the "+" sign to add a new IP Pool.
+Click on the "+" sign to add a new IP pool.
 Drag the IPs you want to associate with the pool into the "IP Addresses in IP Pool" column.

 ![IP Pool](../assets/images/ip_pool.png)